Edwin Cowles

-Edwin Cowles (1825–1890), born in Austinburg, Ohio, was notable as the publisher of The Cleveland Leader.
+Edwin Cowles (1825–1890) was the publisher of The Cleveland Leader.
 During the President Abraham Lincoln administration and Civil War, he was appointed as US postmaster of Cleveland, serving April 4, 1861 - July 11, 1865.
 He later served as Vice-President of the 1884 Republican National Convention.
 He was the elder brother of Alfred Cowles, Sr., also a newspaper publisher.